 Allyson serves as Augsburg’s Chief Sustainability Officer, stewarding Augsburg’s call to care for our environment and the people who live, work, and play there.
 Additionally, Allyson oversees the Campus Kitchen program.
 You can most often find her in the community garden, sharing a communal meal with neighbors at community partner sites, or connecting campus and community food efforts.

-Natalie is a Lutheran Volunteer Corps member working this year as the Campus Kitchen Coordinator.
-In her role, Natalie recruits, trains, and mentors students, co-manages food operations of daily meals and the Campus Cupboard food shelf, coordinates community partnerships, and supports the on-campus community garden.
+Natalie coordinates Augsburg’s Campus Kitchen program, which works to make healthy food accessible in Cedar Riverside and on Augsburg’s campus.
+In her role, Natalie recruits, trains, and mentors students, co-manages food operations of daily meals at community partner organizations, coordinates the Campus Cupboard food shelf and Food Lab, coordinates community partnerships, and supports the on-campus community garden.

 Steve joined Augsburg in 2008 with nearly 20 years’ experience in community development.
 As Director of Community Relations, Steve identifies and facilitates opportunities for Augsburg to strengthen its engagement as an anchor institution and community member in the Cedar-Riverside neighborhood of Minneapolis.